STATUS: Nationalized Work

 621,807 sq km / 240,081 sq mi (slightly smaller than Texas)

-The capital city of Nairobi is sprawling city with modern skyscrapers overlooking vast shantytowns.
+The capital city of Nairobi is a sprawling city with modern skyscrapers overlooking vast shantytowns.

 7% African Instituted Churches